StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 pip install git+https://opendev.org/starlingx/app-gen-tool.git#subdirectory=./stx-app-generator/stx-app-generator
 ```

 Next.
-I'll copy the "helm-chart" folder from the poc-starlingx to the directory I'm currently working on and create an empty file called `app_manifest.yaml`.
+I'll copy the "helm-chart" folder from the poc-starlingx (alias to the application that we are building) to the directory I'm currently working on and create an empty file called `app_manifest.yaml`.
 Here's the folder structure till now:

 ```
 .